Home Page Gallery Previous Painting Next Painting

 See this painting and others at CrossConnect Magazine, October 1997.

-and currently at the Mayo Clinic in Rochester Minnesota, USA
+Philadelphia, Pennsylvania, USA and subsequently at the Mayo Clinic in Rochester Minnesota, USA)

-~thus changing the artist's life with her deep and abiding friendship
+~thus changing the artist's life forever with her deep and abiding

 ~and generous support of all the arts, and of the visual arts in particular.